UK space travel insurer sees no spike in queries after Virgin crash

 Ruddell did not comment on prices, but they are expected to mirror those of satellite policies costing between 2.5 percent and 10 percent of the insured amount, meaning premiums for tourists of between $25,000 and $100,000 for a $1 million policy.

-The Virgin Galactic crash destroyed a space craft made by Scaled Composites, a unit of Northrop Grumman Corp (NOC.N), that was being flown by Scaled Composites test pilots.
+The Virgin Galactic crash destroyed a space craft made by Scaled Composites, a unit of Northrop Grumman Corp, that was being flown by Scaled Composites test pilots.
 U.S. investigators are focusing on pilot error as possible cause.